When you are about to get braces treatment and have any doubt in your mind, you may ask, “Can braces change your jawline?“

 You need to take help from the muscle of the chin.
 So, these muscles get stretched.
 This also gives you an abnormal jawline.

 After fixing a bite problem with braces, muscles become relaxed.
 Thus, by changing teeth position and muscle balance braces can change the jawline.

 But, this change isn’t very significant, as braces can’t change the whole structure of the jaw.

-However, you can still be happy with the outcome as braces change your overall face and improve your smile and appearance.
+However, you can still be happy with the outcome as braces change the position of your lips, teeth, and jaw, therefore it changes the overall appearance of your face, and improve your smile.